sbstjn/faas-makefile/README.md

 ## CloudFormation Parameters

-Per default, the content of a `.parameters` file is passed to the CloudFormation Stack as parameters.
+Per default, the content of a `.parameters` file is passed to the CloudFormation Stack as [Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html).
 The content of the file must be a valid environment variable configuration:

 ```bash
 Foo=Bar